winchestercyclingcharter/winchestercyclingcharter.github.io/org-confirm.md

 On receipt, we'll add your logo to our [supporters](/supporters) page.

-In return, we'll send you a digital banner, which you can display on your website or in your shop window.
+In return, we will send you a Charter Mark in the form of a banner image to display on your website, or an A4 PDF to print and display at your premises.

 ### Other ways your organisation can help